 Not all energy bars are created equal.
 For the healthiest snack option for road trips, choose the ones rich in protein, fiber and healthy fats for a filling snack between meals—or make your own with these energy bar and bite recipes.
 This type of bar will help tide you over until you reach your destination.
-Top nutritionists’ picks include Lara Bars, Zing Bars, and KIND Bars.
+Top nutritionists’ picks include Made Good, Purely Elizabeth, and Bobo’s.
 Dietitian Diane Norwood, RD, opts for the KIND bars with less sugar—Madagascar Vanilla Almond and Maple Glazed Pecan and Sea Salt are her favorites.
 This is how nutritionists shop at the grocery store.

 Skip the high fat and salt-laden potato chips and reach for a healthier snack for your next trip.
 (Better yet, pack your own homemade chips beforehand.)
 Even a registered dietitian such as myself can fall in love with the Beanitos’ snacks: They’re lower in carbs, higher in protein, and made with beans.
 Another tasty option is the Good Health brand of potato and tortilla chips—organic, gluten-free and non-GMO ingredients.
-On a recent road trip, in a small gas station, dietitian Jenna Gorham, RD, in Montana picked up Harvest Snaps, which are snap pea crisps in a variety of flavors (she especially loves the black pepper version).
-Can’t find those?
-Baked Lay’s are a good option, and they’re available in a variety of flavors.
 Check out these 50 other unhealthy foods you should never buy at the supermarket again.

 Individual bags of popcorn are fun to eat on the road—they’re crunchy, a bit salty, yet high in fiber.
 Making your own healthy popcorn ahead of time is ideal, and super simple.
 Brands to look for in mini-marts include The Little Kernel and Skinny Pop—both featuring healthier fats and lower amounts of sodium.

 New York City-based dietitian and fitness expert Lauren Manganiello, RD, heads to the refrigerator section of the mini-market to find cheese sticks, a perfect snack for road trips.
+Look for organic and grass-fed cheese.
 Individually wrapped and high in protein and calcium, they are great snack choices.
 Pair them with some fresh fruit for fiber, and you’ll be full for miles.

 Naturally rich in healthy fats, fiber, protein and minerals, nuts make for delicious road trip snacks.
 Dietitian Sarah Schlichter, RD, owner of bucketlisttummy.com, chooses nuts and seeds because they’re perfectly portable and satisfying.
 The healthiest nuts to pack?
 Almonds, cashews, and pistachios are the choice of dietitian Basheerah Enahora of nutritionbe.com for their higher protein content.
 If you have 10 minutes to make your own fancier nut snack, check out these delicious cinnamon roasted almonds from dietitian Natalie Rizzo.